cephandriustgf/TheGroundFloor/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Roadmap
+## TODO

 - [ ] Remember the user so they don't have to log in again (after converting `main.py` to an .exe file)
 - [ ] Allow sending images, videos, and audio files to your friends.
-- [ ] Add an error log
 - [ ] Make the UI more friendly and add color.
 - [ ] Add a way to send messages to a group.

-See the [open issues](https://github.com/cephandriustgf/TheGroundFloor/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/pratyushvshah/TheGroundFoor/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>